abachurin/2048/README.md

 #### When I've already finished this project ..
 I discovered that the solution method I've stumbled upon after a lot of wandering is called "N-tuples" and was employed before to this particular game, sure enough.
 See this excellent article: https://arxiv.org/pdf/1604.05085.pdf

-It's always nice to rediscover clever tricks yourself! :)
+It's always nice to rediscover clever tricks yourself!
+I'm leaving my somewhat idiosyncatic terminology as it is.

 ### Requirements
 Almost none.
 Apart from Python you only need to install `numpy` and `pygame` libraries.
 Both can be installed with `pip install`